OpenBankProject/OBP-CLI/README.md

 pip install obp-python # Requires at least python 3
 ```

+> If your operating system defaults to python two, you might need to run
+  `pip3 install obp-python # Requires at least python 3`

-## Run a utility
+## Run

 e.g.
 ```
-obp getauth
+obp # Displays available commands obp init # initalise against an open bank project instance obp addrole --role-name CanCreateSandbox obp sandboximport --example Import a very small sample dataset
 ```

-## Utilities
+## Other Utilities
+Prefix all these commands with `obp`:

 - getauth : Get a direct login token
+- addrole : Add a role to your user (only if super user)
+- getuser : Get your user info
+- getuserid: Get yur user id only
+- sandboximport --example : import ver small sample dataset
+- sandboximport --input example.json : import own dataset (must be obp format)

 #### Development / Contributing

-**Note** You can ignore this is your just using the utlity.
+> **Note** You can ignore this is your just using the utlity.
 This is
 just for developing the utlity.

-To work on this utility as a developer.
+To work on this utility as a developer:
 ##### Building

 ```